rafael-santiago/aegis/README.md

 You can also host it as a local package (no problem).
 Take a look how it can be done by taking a look at ``go.mod`` from ``Go`` samples (``gopkg/samples``).

-This replace trick you allow you use ``Aegis``' future releases without needing be noisy into your own related code.
+This replace trick will allow you use ``Aegis``' future releases without needing be noisy into your own related code.
-Renaming packages and all those ``MacGyver-like`` incantations.
+Renaming packages and all those ``MacGyver-like`` incantations, ready to go...

 The usage of ``Aegis`` on ``Go`` is almost the same of its usage in ``C``.
 Follow on reading if you are interested on it.